deepanshs/mrsimulator/docs/user_guide/methods_library/methods_library.rst

         ],
     )

-where `BlochDecaySpectrum` can be replaced with another method class.
+where `BlochDecaySpectrum` can be replaced with another pre-built method class.
 Each method has the *channels* attribute, which is a list of isotopes probed by the method as well as the *magnetic_flux_density*, *rotor_angle*, and *rotor_frequency* attributes which define the global experiment parameters.